Glabrousness: In zoology

 Naked mole-rat (Heterocephalus glaber) in a zoo.

 In varying degrees most mammals have some skin areas without natural hair.
 In humans, glabrous skin is found on the ventral portion of the fingers, palms, soles of feet and lips, which are all parts of the body most closely associated with interacting with the world around us, as are the labia minora and glans penis.
 There are four main types of mechanoreceptors in the glabrous skin of humans: Pacinian corpuscles, Meissner's corpuscles, Merkel's discs, and Ruffini corpuscles.

-The Naked mole-rat (Heterocephalus glaber) has evolved skin lacking in general, pelagic hair covering, yet has retained long, very sparsely scattered tactile hairs over its body.
+The naked mole-rat (Heterocephalus glaber) has evolved skin lacking in general, pelagic hair covering, yet has retained long, very sparsely scattered tactile hairs over its body.
 Glabrousness is a trait that may be associated with neoteny.

-Within entomology, the term glabrous is used to refer to those parts of an insect's body with are lacking in setae (bristles) or scales.
+Within entomology, the term glabrous is used to refer to those parts of an insect's body which are lacking in setae (bristles) or scales.